Typemock/Typemock-Isolator-Examples/README.md

 Isolator lets you create **tests before design**, giving you full control over the behavior of any .NET code.

-📚 Learn more in our [full documentation](https://www.typemock.com/docs/?book=Isolator&page=introduction.htm)
+📚 Learn more in the online [documentation](https://www.typemock.com/docs/?book=Isolator&page=introduction.htm)

 ---